ofthedove/recipes/_recipes/ShortRibCottagePie.md

+---
+layout: recipe
-# Short Rib Cottage Pie
+title: Short Rib Cottage Pie
+---

 This is kinda a combo of the Basics with Babish short rib and cottage pie recipes, with my own twist.
 We quite like it.

 ## Ingredients